 3 Apply your brakes well before entering a turn, so the vehicle slows down in a straight line.
 Leave plenty of extra room for braking.

 4 Don’t pump the brakes—especially if your car has an anti-lock braking system (ABS).
-“If you pump, you’re saying to the system, ‘I want to stop, I don’t want to stop, I want to stop, and so on,” Wilson notes.
+“If you pump, you’re saying to the system, ‘I want to stop, I don’t want to stop, I want to stop, and so on,” Lemont notes.
 “With ABS, as soon as you apply the brakes full-on, it brings the vehicle to a stop.”

 MORE TO READ